Pushkar Sohoni: Publications

-In 2015, he authored a book, Aurangabad, with Daulatabad, Khuldabad, and Ahmadnagar, focused on the sultanate architecture in the region.
+In 2015, he authored the book, Aurangabad, with Daulatabad, Khuldabad, and Ahmadnagar, focused on the sultanate architecture in the region.
 The book was quoted in a Bombay High Court order in 2018.
 In 2017, he co-authored with Kenneth X. Robbins, a book on the Jewish heritage in the western Deccan, titled Jewish Heritage of the Deccan: Mumbai, the Northern Konkan and Pune.
 In 2018, his book on the Nizam Shahs of Ahmadnagar and their architectural legacy in 2018, called The Architecture of a Deccan Sultanate: Courtly Practice and Royal Authority in Late Medieval India, was published.
 In 2021, he co-edited a book (with Torsten Tschacher) on the practices of Muharram across the world among South Asian communities: Non-Shia Practices of Muḥarram in South Asia and the Diaspora: Beyond Mourning.
 Along with Riyaz Latif, he wrote Sultanate Ahmadabad and its Monuments, published by Primus in 2022.
 His research on the colonial market halls of India was published in 2023 as Taming the Oriental Bazaar: Architecture of the Market-halls of Colonial India.
 In the same year, along with Pika Ghosh, he co-edited the festschrift to Michael W. Meister, titled Chakshudana or Opening the Eyes: Seeing South Asian Art Anew.

 In 2024, the Maharashtra State Board for Literature and Culture published a two-volume set, in Marathi and in English, called महाराष्ट्रातील वास्तुकला : परंपरा आणि वाटचाल (Maharashtratil Vastukala: parampara ani vatachala) and Architecture in Maharashtra: tradition and journey respectively.
 It was edited by Narendra Dengle, with Pushkar Sohoni, Chetan Sahasrabuddhe, and Minal Sagare as co-editors.

 He has written extensively on the history of architecture, the Deccan sultanates, numismatics, socio-linguistics, and aspects of material culture.

 In 2017–2018, he wrote a fortnightly column called 'By the Wayside' for the Pune Mirror.
-He has been a consultant for the Sahapedia project on culturally mapping the city of Pune.
+He has been a consultant for the Sahapedia project on culturally mapping the city of Pune, and has contributed to My City My Heritage by InterGlobe Foundation.